Atelier Nuno Remodels the Li Ka Shing Faculty of Medicine

-When Atelier Nuno Architects was approached to renovate the main lobby of the University of Hong Kong Li Ka Shing Faculty of Medicine, the firm sought to connect the building’s environment and the people on campus in ways beyond its exterior.
+When Atelier Nuno was approached to renovate the main lobby of the University of Hong Kong Li Ka Shing Faculty of Medicine, the firm sought to connect the building’s environment and the people on campus in ways beyond its exterior.

 The medical building is located on a tree-lined hillside away from the dense landscape of high-rises that defines much of Hong Kong.